develerik/compose/README.md

 ## Installation

-Just copy the `compose.sh` script somewhere in your `PATH` and enjoy.
+Just clone this repository and enjoy.

 ### Dependencies